AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

     -   You can select **Create a new multi-lingual translation project** which will include translation jobs for all languages that you have selected for translation.
 For example, if you have selected French, German, and Spanish it will create a project which contains translation jobs for all three languages.
     -   If you already have a translation project, you can add topics to that project.
 Select **Add to existing translation project** option from the Project list and choose a project from the Existing Translation Project list.
 You can sort these projects by most recent, ascending, or descending order.

+        >[!NOTE]
+        >
+        > When adding topics to an existing translation project, the request fails with the following message if a sync operation for that project is still in progress: *A previous request for this project is still in progress.
+Please wait a few minutes before trying again*.
+To resolve the issue,Retry once the in-progress operation completes.

     - If you select **Add to existing translation project**, this operation updates the existing asset entry in the project if the asset is already added and the related translation job state is in the *Draft* state.
         - If the destination language is not present in the project, a new project is created for the single-language translation project, and a new job is created for multi-language translation project.